ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 _CSS Classes and CSS Custom Properties that affect the component_

--   The editor section and the footer section will have a fixed height in pixels and will have a minimum and maximum widths in pixels to ensure responsiveness across various screen resolutions.
-The content below the minimum width will not be handled.
+-   The minimum and maximum height of the `editor section` will be fixed.
+If the content exceeds the maximum height, we will show the vertical scrollbar to view the content of the editor.
+-   The minimum and maximum width of the `editor section` will be fixed considering the mobile and desktop view of the component respectively.
+However, if the screen width is reduced below the specified minimum width, the layout may not handle or adapt to the content.
+-   The `footer section` will be a flexbox container and have the same width as the editor section.
--   The formatting option menu in the footer section will be enclosed within a flexbox container and will wrap the buttons, allowing them to be evenly distributed across the toolbar until it occupies seventy percent of the entire footer.
-The remaining thirty percent will be enclosed with an another flexbox container for a slot elements.
+-   The `formatting option toolbar` in the footer section will be enclosed within a flexbox container, enabling the buttons to wrap and occupy roughly seventy percent of the entire footer.
+If the buttons exceed the seventy percent limit, they will be positioned below in the same container, aligning from right to left.
+The remaining thirty percent of the footer will be enclosed in another flexbox container dedicated to `footer-actions` slot elements.
+-   Regarding the mobile view of the component, we have the following open questions:
+    -   Is it ok to have a flexbox container for the toolbar in the footer section and place the buttons below if it reaches the maximum width?
+    -   What should be the ideal maximum and minimum width and height of the component?

 ### Anatomy